binayjy8/CSS-PR/README.md

-project by  Binay bhusan mohanta.
+poject by  Binay bhusan mohanta.